-For the uninitiated, alcohol seems be a grey area when it comes to knowing if it contains gluten or not.
-For beer, most people know it’s made from barley and is off limits.
-However, there are now many varieties available on the market that are made using gluten free grains – so beer is not necessarily off limits anymore, you just have to do some research to determine which ones are safe.
+For the uninitiated, alcohol seems to be a grey area when it comes to knowing if it contains gluten or not.
+For beer, most people know it’s made from barley and is off-limits.
+However, there are now many varieties available on the market that are made using gluten-free grains – so beer is not necessarily off-limits anymore, you just have to do some research to determine which ones are safe.

 But let’s examine the rest of the alcoholic beverages to help you make more informed decisions at the liquor store.

 Wine made from grapes is naturally gluten free.
 Although, in some manufacturing processes (mainly European wines) there may be a few ways that gluten can be introduced:

 - As a fining agent used to clarify the wine